mindsbackyard/galvanic-test/Readme.md

  * supports test fixtures to handle setup/tear-down of test dependencies
  * test fixtures with parameters provide more flexibility in test setups
  * parameterised tests---write your test once and verify it in different scenarios
- * automatic depency injection of test fixtures into your tests
+ * automatic dependency injection of test fixtures into your tests
  * richer test design with **[galvanic-assert](https://www.github.com/mindsbackyard/galvanic-assert)**---express more specific properties of parameterised tests
  * test suites integrate with **[galvanic-mock](https://www.github.com/mindsbackyard/galvanic-mock)**---no manual `#[use_mocks]` is needed
  * other panic-based assertion and mocking frameworks of your choice can be used too